nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ##### `NAME`

-* The name of a contact.
+* The name of a contact/groupmate/project.
 * Names should only contain alphanumeric characters, and it should not be blank.

 ##### `PHONE_NUMBER`